cstjean/ClobberingReload.jl/README.md

 first `A.SomeType` will not work on the second, and vice versa.
 This is inconvenient when working interactively.

 `ClobberingReload` solves this problem by never creating a second module.
 It just evaluates the modified code inside the existing module object, replacing the previous definitions.
-Types are left as is.

 ```julia
 using ClobberingReload